TITLE 23: EDUCATION AND CULTURAL RESOURCES

 B) Create an oversight team to develop a school district plan, including school-specific considerations, for reducing and eventually eliminating the use of time out and physical restraint.
 The plan must include specific actions set forth in Public Act 102-339.
 This school district plan is required unless a school district can show that it has not used isolated time out, time out, or physical restraint within the previous three years and the school district has adopted a policy prohibiting these interventions and can demonstrate enforcement of that policy;

-2) The State Board will review each school district’s or other entity’s plan to reduce and eventually eliminate the use of isolated time out, time out, or
+2) The State Board will review each school district's or other entity's plan to reduce and eventually eliminate the use of isolated time out, time out, or physical restraint and will periodically follow-up with the school district or other entity to ensure compliance with the plan.

-3) In addition to the authority granted to the State Board under subsection (k), the State Board shall have authority to initiate any of the following compliance measures if a school district or other entity violates this Section:
+3) In addition to the authority granted to the State Board under subsection (j the State Board shall have authority to initiate any of the following compliance measures if a school district or other entity violates this Section:

 A) publishing a public notice on the State Board's website that includes a description of the school's or entity's violation;